eunhyechoe/eunhyechoe.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Eunhye is pursuing a Ph.D. degree in Cognitive Neuroscience at Dartmouth College under the guidance of Professor Peter U. Tse and Professor Patrick Cavanaugh at York University.
+Eunhye is pursuing a Ph.D. degree in Cognitive Neuroscience under the guidance of Professor Peter Ulric Tse at Dartmouth College and Professor Patrick Cavanaugh at York University.
 Her current research focuses on the influence of attentional modulation on perception, visual working memory, and probability learning.
 {style="text-align: justify;"}